ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 configmap/ibm-hlfsupport-hsm-config created
 ```

-### Part 2: Configuring a CA, peer, or ordering node to use the HSM
+### Part two: Configuring a CA, peer, or ordering node to use the HSM
 {: #ibm-hlfsupport-console-adv-deployment-cfg-hsm-node}

 Before attempting these steps you should have: